Sheep42/clean-theme/README.md

 See the documentation inside of functions.php for usage information.

-##### Virtual Page Creation
-This is a collection of hooks, commented out by default, inside of the theme function which hooks `init`.

-These functions will create a rewrite rule inside of WordPress to handle a url that would otherwise generate a 404, allowing you to actually render content at that url.

-This is useful if you need to create a url outside of the context of WordPress which has to render content.
-For example, a dynamically generated pdf download located at https://example.com/my-pdf?first_name=John&last_name=Smith

-Another example is if you want to create a custom listing page without requiring someone to create a WordPress page using a custom template.

 ### admin.js
 ##### Page Template Admin Body Class
 The only JavaScript included in admin.js out of the box is a small snippet of jQuery which will append a body class of `template-template-slug.php` when adding / editing a page.
 The body class will update when the dropdown is changed.